adamulrich/django-portfolio/readme.md

 This project is the implementation of a weather app for various locations.

+Before running this code, you need to install django:
+>`pip install django`

 You can start the web server by using the command:
 >`python3 manage.py runserver`